 where \(E_{\phi}\) denotes the encoder with parameters \(\phi\), \(D_{\psi}\) denotes the decoder with parameters \(\psi\), and \(\hat y\) is the predicted output sequence.
 Our causal interventions modify which subset of \((\phi,\psi)\) is initialized from a converged baseline checkpoint and which subset is trained.

-In the \emph{encoder-transplant} condition, we fix \(\phi=\phi^\star\) from a converged baseline model and train a fresh decoder \(\psi_0\) from random initialization.
-In the \emph{decoder-transplant} condition, we fix \(\psi=\psi^\star\) and train a fresh encoder \(\phi_0\).
-In the \emph{scratch-baseline} condition, both \(\phi_0\) and \(\psi_0\) are initialized randomly and trained jointly.
-In the \emph{decoder-rewind} intervention, we fix \(\phi=\phi^\star\), reset the decoder to an early checkpoint \(\psi^{(2k)}\), and continue training only the decoder from that point onward.
+In the \emph{encoder transplant} condition, we fix \(\phi=\phi^\star\) from a converged baseline model and train a fresh decoder \(\psi_0\) from random initialization.
+In the \emph{decoder transplant} condition, we fix \(\psi=\psi^\star\) and train a fresh encoder \(\phi_0\).
+In the \emph{scratch baseline} condition, both \(\phi_0\) and \(\psi_0\) are initialized randomly and trained jointly.
+In the \emph{decoder rewind} intervention, we fix \(\phi=\phi^\star\), reset the decoder to an early checkpoint \(\psi^{(2k)}\), and continue training only the decoder from that point onward.
 Unless otherwise noted, all conditions use the same architecture, optimizer, and data split as the corresponding baseline experiment.

 For probing analyses, let \(H_t(x)=\{h_{t,1}(x),\dots,h_{t,m}(x)\}\) denote the final-layer encoder hidden states at checkpoint \(t\).
 We summarize them by mean pooling,

 and fit linear probes on \(z_t(x)\) with encoder parameters frozen.
 For parity, the probe target is